awolf/awolf.github.io/_posts/2013-08-18-jekyll-and-hyde.markdown

 If you don't know Jekyll you are missing out on a great open source static site generator that has some great features for us technical bloggers.

 ##The Jekyll goods:
-* The generate sites are blazing fast.
+* Generated sites are blazing fast.
 * Create content with my trusty code editor
 * Markdown support
 * Pygments code colorizer